How to Repair 3 Common Laminate Flooring Problems

 While occasional creaks and groans are normal — especially in older homes — regular noises are annoying and may indicate an issue with the floor.
 You’ll need to assess the situation and determine if you can fix it yourself or if you require professional help.

-Unless your home has the same laminate flooring in every connecting room, you’ll find transition areas where the floorboards meet another type of flooring such as carpet, tile, or linoleum.
-Look for transition strips — long, thin pieces of metal or wood — that connect one area to the next.
+Unless your home has the same laminate flooring in every connecting room, you’ll find transition areas where the floorboards meet another type of flooring.
+For example, where laminate flooring transitions to tile.
+Look for floor transition strips between rooms — long, thin pieces of metal or wood — that connect one area to the next.
 Ideally, your floor should have them.

 If there aren’t any T strips, look for expansion gaps in the connecting areas.
 As with walls and stationary objects, laminate flooring needs space to expand and contract here.
 If you don’t see a gap, you’ll need to make one, as outlined above, and then install a T strip.